nodejs/node/doc/api/cli.md

 Node.js startup.
 Node.js might not execute correctly.
 Any issues encountered on unsupported platforms will not be fixed.

+### `NODE_TEST_CONTEXT=value`

+If `value` equals `'child'`, test reporter options will be overridden and test output will be sent to stdout in the TAP format.
+This is intended to facilitate parsing and aggregating test output by a parent process that spawns one or more children.

 ### `NODE_TLS_REJECT_UNAUTHORIZED=value`

 If `value` equals `'0'`, certificate validation is disabled for TLS connections.